cameron/prts/README.md

 # What?

+In short, a simple service deployment system.

-A git post-receive hook and systemd service that, together, automagically install systemd unit files found in git repositories pushed to the host.
+`push-to-systemd` is a git post-receive hook and systemd service that, together, install systemd unit files found in the `push-to-systemd` folder of git repositories pushed to the host.

-_(No, this does not give the `git` user direct access to docker or systemctl; the `git` user writes to a push log that the service reads from to initiate builds and unit file installs.)_
+_(Security note: No, this does not give the `git` user direct access to docker or systemctl; the `git` user writes to a push log that the service reads from to initiate builds and unit file installs.)_

 # Install